rubiefawn/remedy/reference/conditions.md

 The Deafened condition represents temporary or permanent impairment to hearing.

-* A Deafened creature automatically fails all checks that require hearing.
+* A Deafened creature can't hear and automatically fails all checks that require hearing.

 ## Exhausted